chimera-linux/chimera-linux.github.io/_docs/installation.md

 In addition to generic UEFI targets supported by mainline kernel, there are also devices with device-specific images, typically using U-Boot.

-Currently, officially supported are the following:
+Currently, officially supported (with images) are the following:

-* 64-bit Raspberry Pi (3/4 and variants such as 400 and compute modules)
-* PINE64 Pinebook Pro
+* Raspberry Pi: any 64-bit-capable model
-* PINE64 RockPro64
+* PINE64: Pinebook Pro, QuartzPro64, Rock64, RockPro64

 You will need to obtain the correct image for these.
 The list is subject to expansion.